Toiletries

 I use this for my face and head as well.
 Since I buzz my hair short, I don't exactly need extra bounce, extra shine, full-body shampoo and conditioner.

 I feel like this is a pretty optimized set-up.
 In Buddhism they talk about "requisites", which are the bare necessities for living that monks are allowed to possess.
 I feel this approach to grooming is pretty close to the minimum needed for health and looking/smelling presentable and "normal" in public.
-It's also the lowest-effort/least thought to accomplish these goals as well.
+It's also the lowest-effort/least mental effort to accomplish these goals.